 If your company ceases trading or intends to become dormant, or you require the ability to change theServices to an alternative package of services provided by us, then upon you providing us with 30 days written notice, we may agree with you to make changes to the Services being provided by us pursuant to the Contract.
 We will advise you of the effect of such change to the Services and Fees.
 Any agreed change in Services and Fees shall take effect from the start of the next relevant period.

 7. DATA PROTECTION

 7.1 To enable us to perform the Services and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data we hold about you.
-For the purposes of the Data Protection Act 2018, the Data Protection Officer for the Company is Phoebe Campbell.
+For the purposes of the Data Protection Act 2018, contact, The Data Protection Officer on firstname.lastname@example.org.